suixinsuo/olympus-protocol/docs/OlympusBasicFund.md

 ```

 #### &emsp;Description
-> Call the function for fund manager to sell any combination of tokens that he has bought.
+> Call the function for fund manager to sell any combination of tokens that are available in the fund.

 #### &emsp;Returns
 > Whether the function executed successfully or not.